openSUSE/yomi/README.md

     `parted` partition recognized by `mklabel`, like `gpt`, `msdos` or `bsd`.
 For UEFI systems, we need to set it to `gpt`.

-  * `alignment`: Integer.
+  * `initial_gap`: Integer.
 Optional.
 Default: `1`

-    Gap, in MB, leave before the first partition.
+    Initial gap (empty space), in MB, leave before the first partition.
 Usually is 1MB, so GRUB have room to write the code needed after the MBR, and the sectors are aligned for multiple SSD and hard disk devices.

 * `devices`: Dictionary.